-C9 senior students will have the opportunity to earn a Work Ethic Certification the Governor's Work Ethic Certificate(GWEC).
-Central Nine Career Center's district-wide (WEC Work Ethic Certification) program is a collaborative effort among business/industry representatives, educators, students/parents and community members.
+C9 senior students will have the opportunity to earn the Governor's Work Ethic Certificate (GWEC).
+Central Nine Career Center's district-wide - program is a collaborative effort among business/industry representatives, educators, students/parents and community members.
 The GWEC Advisory Council has identified specific character traits from the Indiana's Employability Skills Benchmarks that will be recognized and assessed through various measures.